 Reflecting our beliefs about the value of occupation to human beings, our philosophy of teaching and learning begins with the core subject of occupation.
 Subject-centered learning enables educators and their students to keep the profession's core subject at the center of learning (Hooper et al., 2014; Palmer, 1998).
-We believe maintaining occupation as our central focus is fundamental to students' development of sound professional reasoning and ultimately, professional identity (Bilics, 2014; Hooper et al., 2014).
+We believe maintaining occupation as our central focus is fundamental to students' development of sound professional reasoning and ultimately, professional identity (AOTA, 2018; Hooper et al., 2014).

-Keeping occupation at the center, experiential learning philosophy guides our conceptualization of the learner, the educator, and methods utilized to facilitate learning.
-We believe that learning occurs when practical experiences are paired with methods that facilitate connection between these experiences and understanding occupation (Hooper et al., 2014; Merriam et al., 2007a).
-As students come to understand occupation, we intentionally provide opportunities for critical reflection in order to prepare students for self-authorship (Brookfield 1987; Fink, 2003; Hooper, 2010; Merriam et al., 2007b).
-Therefore, we complement our experiential learning philosophy with transformational learning methods.
+Keeping occupation at the center, Experience learning philosophy guides our conceptualization of the learner, the educator, and methods utilized to facilitate learning.
+We believe that learning occurs when practical experiences are paired with multimodal methods that facilitate integration between these experiences and understanding occupation (Hooper et al, 2014; Merriam et al., 2007a).
+As students come to understand occupation, we intentionally provide opportunities for critical reflection to prepare students for self-authorship (Brookfield 1987; Fink, 2003; Hooper, 2010; Merriam et al., 2007b).
+Therefore, we complement Experience learning philosophy with transformational learning methods.
 The outcome is students are capable of self-authorship where they can use their internalized understanding of occupation and their identity as an occupational therapist to solve novel problems and aspire to become agents of change in the profession (Hooper, 2010).
-With this in mind, we set forth our view of the learner, educator, context, and process of learning.
+With this in mind, we set forth our view of the learner, learning process, educator, and learning context.